Zarbuz/VoxMerger/README.md

-# Whats is VoxMerger ?
+# What is VoxMerger ?

 VoxMerger is a console program (Windows only) which can merge multiple MagicaVoxel scenes (.vox) into one.